mojule/mojule-cms/readme.md

 stable enough that we are using it in production for client sites, but is missing many planned features, lacking in niceties in many places etc.

+You can see [some screenshots and etc. here](http://mojule.net/) (like the project, the site is WIP)

 ## Documentation

 We're still lacking much in the way of documentation etc. - this will be coming